 If you would like to check the MCCG of a merchant prior to attempting a purchase, see the VISA Supplier Locator.

 Towson University’s procurement card program is subject to audits by TU internal auditor, University System of Maryland (USM) auditors; and legislative auditors.
 In addition, transaction histories can be viewed at any time by anyone; the records are public.
 In order to ensure that our program remains in good standing, the Procurement Department and Financial Services have jointly established a compliance review program.
-See a summary of the compliance review program (PDF) or access the compliance review procedures (PDF) and the sample compliance review form (PDF).
+See a summary of the compliance review program (PDF) or access the compliance review procedures (PDF).

 The cardholder should first attempt to resolve the problem with the merchant.
 If this attempt is not satisfactory, please contact pcpa AT_TOWSON.